NHagar/claude-plugins-journalism/README.md

 - **Every number needs a source**: Statistics trace back to verifiable records
 - **Findings are hypotheses**: Analysis surfaces patterns, not proof of wrongdoing
 - **Defensibility over sophistication**: Simple analyses that hold up under scrutiny

+### `/journalism-tools:document-extractor`

+Extract structured data from documents that resist standard parsing—scanned PDFs, redacted FOIA responses, inconsistent government forms, and OCR artifacts.
+Follows a five-step workflow:

+1. **Convert** documents to page images
+2. **Transcribe** each page to markdown, preserving layout and marking redactions, illegible text, and handwriting
+3. **Stitch** page transcripts into a single document
+4. **Schema** proposal with journalist approval before extraction
+5. **Extract** to JSON with provenance tracking and a browser-based review interface

+Core principles:

+- **Provenance**: Every extracted record traces to source page and document
+- **Human-in-the-loop**: Schema must be approved before extraction proceeds
+- **Transparent ambiguity**: Redactions, illegible text, and low-confidence values are explicitly marked
+- **Zero-install review**: Generates a self-contained HTML interface for journalist verification

 ## Local Development